aarathybabu97/aarathybabu97/README.md

 <h2> About Me⚡:</h2>
-I'm a Master of Business Analytics Student at Monash University, Melbourne.
+I'm an Infectious Disease Modeller at Telethon Kids Institute and a Master of Business Analytics graduate from Monash University, Melbourne.

 - 🔭 I enjoy working on Exploratory Data Analysis, building R Shiny web applications, movies among other things.
 - 😄 Pronouns: She/Her